Louis-Finegan/Louis-Finegan.github.io/_posts/2024-10-10-Black-Scholes.md

 # Black-Scholes Formula
 ---

 The Black-Scholes formula is a mathematical model used to determine a fair *non-arbitrage* price of a European Call Options contract.
-We must assume the price of the stock follows a [Geometric Brownian Motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion) and no dividends are paid out.
+We must assume the price of the stock follows a [Geometric Brownian Motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion), no dividends are paid out and no commission is paid.

 Black-Scholes takes the following form